Why re:MIND Support Groups?

 Do you have any groups for youth?

 Yes, we have an adolescent group open for young people ages 13-17 living with depression or bipolar disorder.
-Call 713.600.1131 for more information.
+Please complete this form for more information.
 Must be approved to attend the group.

 Do you provide childcare during group time?